UPPMAX/install-methods/apps/R_packages/R_packages-4.1.1_install-README.md

 The repository also contains some scripts and datasets that the users may wish to use.
-Added a note to the module help, and defined the new mf file variable `reposroot` to point to `$VERSIONDIR/external_repositories`.
+Added a note to the module help, and defined the new mf file variable `reposroot` to point to `$VERSIONDIR/external`.

 ### velocyto.R

-No change to the source here since R_packages/4.0.0.
-Build with the newer toolchain though for /4.0.4.

-This needed `hdf5r` installed, see above.
-It also expects boost to be in a system location, so we must load a boost module and install velocyto.R from my own fork so that it recognises `BOOST_ROOT`.
+I forked the https://github.com/velocyto-team/velocyto.R repository to https://github.com/douglasgscofield/velocyto.R to enable building off `BOOST_ROOT` and there have been no further changes to the original repository at least since R_packages/4.0.0.
+Build with newer toolchain here.
+This needs `hdf5r` installed, see above.

 Outside R, load the boost module compatible with the version of gcc used to build R: